-Market-Driven Salaries: At Dickinson, the College has deemed it necessary to offer higher starting salaries in order to successfully recruit tenure-track faculty in particular disciplines-Computer Science, Data Analytics, Economics, and International Business and Management.
+Market-Driven Salaries: The College has deemed it necessary to offer higher starting salaries in order to recruit tenure-track faculty in Computer Science, Data Analytics, Economics, and International Business and Management.
 Differences between starting salaries in these "market-driven" departments has ranged from \$1,000 to \$9,000, with an average of about \$5,000.
 The task force recommends against offering elevated starting salaries within market-driven departments.
-With aggressive benchmarking practices, starting salaries across the College, even in market-driven fields should become competitive enough to recruit, hire, and retain talented faculty in these areas.
+With aggressive benchmarking practices, starting salaries across the College, even in "market-driven" fields, should become competitive enough to recruit, hire, and retain talented faculty in these areas.
 We recommend further observation to see whether robust benchmarking might address differentials between market-driven entry salaries and others across the College.